10 things you never knew about Green Day's Basket Case single

-Green Day's iconic single is 30 years old, but how much do you know about its creation and its release?
+Green Day's iconic single is now over 30 years old, but do you know the full story behind the song?

-It's 30 years since Green Day released Basket Case in the UK.
+It's 31 years since Green Day released Basket Case.

 Billie Joe Armstrong, Mike Dirnt and Tre Cool's 1994 single may be three decades old, but it's continued to be one of the the band's most-loved songs and well-known songs, plus it's an absolute staple on their setlists.